TheDen/btc-heist/README.md

 Install deps, i.e., `python3 -m pip install -r requirements.txt`

-Download the [CSV dump of all bitcoin address with balance](https://bitkeys.work/download.php) and `cut` the first column to make a file of BTC address
+Download the [CSV dump of all bitcoin addresses with a balance](https://bitkeys.work/download.php) and `cut` the first column to make a file of BTC address

 ```bash
 wget 'https://bitkeys.work/btc_balance_sorted.csv'